vmware-serengeti/serengeti-pantry/cookbooks/tempfs/README.md

 = DESCRIPTION:

-Installs and configures Zookeeper using tar.gz or rpm packages.
+Installs and configures NFS Server and Client

 = REQUIREMENTS:

-This cookbook works for Zookeeper 3.4.x, and should also work for 3.3.x.

 = ATTRIBUTES: